videolan/x265/doc/reST/cli.rst

 .. option:: --dither

-	Enable high quality downscaling.
+	Enable high quality downscaling to the encoder's internal bitdepth.
 	Dithering is based on the diffusion	of errors from one row of pixels to the next row of pixels in a picture.
-Only applicable when the input bit depth is larger than 8bits and internal bit depth is 8bits.
+Only applicable when the input bit depth is larger than 8bits.
 Default disabled

 	**CLI ONLY**